 Unlike spicules and x-ray jets, which lie near the surface, prominences extend into the sun's corona, where they can persist for many days.
 As the Alfvén waves rise above the sun's surface, they impart energy to gases in the sun's corona, propelling them outward.

 "[Alfvén waves] are very good at propagating through the [sun's] atmosphere because they don't get damped easily," Lockheed Martin's de Pontieu said.
 "They carry a lot of energy."
+Not all of this energy reaches the corona, but mathematical simulations by de Pontieu's team indicate that enough does to accelerate the solar wind.

 "There's kind of a wall between the chromosphere and the corona, and a lot of the waves get reflected," de Pontieu said.
 "But we've been able to show that enough get into the corona to provide the energy to drive the solar wind."

-The new studies don't allow for prediction of solar flares and other disruptive explosions from the sun, the researchers caution.
+Solar Forecasting The new studies don't allow for prediction of solar flares and other disruptive explosions from the sun, the researchers caution.

 "We're helping theorists develop better models of the formation of the solar wind," NASA's Cirtain said.